 Coronavirus (COVID-19) Updates and Pharmacist Tips To Protect Yourself

 Now that COVID-19 has appeared in the U.S., you are not alone in feeling fearful or anxious about what lies next.
 The best thing to do at this point is to learn about the virus and what you can do to protect yourself and your families.
 That can help you stay calm but cautious about the environments you are in daily.
-You may be wondering what exactly is this Coronavirus thing I keep hearing about in the news?
-COVID-19 is a respiratory illness that is able to spread from individual to individual.
+You may be wondering what exactly is this coronavirus thing I keep hearing about in the news?
+COVID-19 is a respiratory illness that spreads from individual to individual.
 The first identification of the virus occurred after an outbreak in Wuhan, China.

 You may be interested in reading our updated posts: